-Prerequisite: CADD120ABCD or ENGR 119 or equivalent
+Prerequisite: CADD120ABCD or ENGR 119 or equivalent with a grade of "C" or better or "CR"

 Advanced graphic communication using 3D Parametric Modeling CAD software including wireframe construction, feature based part construction using extrudes, cuts and revolves, advanced surface shaping using lofts and sweeps, assembly construction and constraining.
 The course will continue to develop 2D drafting skills including proper organization and layout of component drawing views, dimensioning and tolerancing, descriptive geometry and manufacturing processes.
 Also listed as ENGR 125.
 Not open to students with credit in ENGR/DTEC 125.